The ICU baby Team

 Ana Fernandez Buraglia is the executive director of a non-profit, The Fernandez Pave the Way Foundation.
 She completed her undergraduate work at Villanova University in Philadelphia, and a Master’s of Arts in Communication and Marketing at San Diego State University.
 She is a native of Miami and the mother of two children.

 Ana's work in the non-profit world allows her a unique perspective as a participant on the Board of Directors of ICU baby.
 It is her professional experience as a funder, and her personal experience as a mother that inspires her to want to support families with children in the NICU.
 She believes strongly in family centered care for all, and leaving no family unsupported in this most challenging journey.

-Founding Board Member, Director of Supper of Support
+Founding Board Member,

-South Miami Hospital NICU
+ICU baby Program Director at South Miami Hospital

 Leah Jayanetti graduated Magna Cum Laude from the University of South Carolina with a B.S. in Exercise Science.
 There, she was a member of Phi Beta Kappa and a Carolina Classic football recruiting hostess.